 My trip to Chicago was overall wonderful and extremely positive in terms of my food allergies.
 I safely ate some of the best meals I’ve had in recent memory!

 Unfortunately, our final dinner in Chicago did not continue this trend.
 I hadn’t had an allergic reaction in over three years, something that felt like even more of a success because those three years had been my first time living away from my parents.

 It seemed so unlikely that when we were reunited on this family trip to Chicago anything could happen.
 Although neither of my parents have food allergies, they know my allergies better than anyone else and are always incredibly careful about making sure I’m safe.

 We decided to eat at a local Italian restaurant for our final night in the city.
 My mom and I were excited to discover that the menu included lemon spaghetti, a dish we had loved when we tried on a visit to Italy.
 This is what we both ordered and my dad ordered a spring vegetable pizza.

 When our food arrived, I enjoyed my pasta without any problems.
-However, it wasn’t the most delicious entrée ever and when my dad offered my mom and I a piece of his pizza, we both accepted.
+However, it wasn’t the most delicious entrée ever.
+So when my dad offered my mom and me a piece of his pizza, we both accepted.